openfv/openfv/README.md

 ## Table of Contents

-- Summary
+- Introduction and Rationale
 - Definitions
-- Introduction and Rationale
-- Specification
+- OpenFV Specification
 - License

 ## Introduction and Rationale